Bylaws for the Governance of the Advancement Board for Real Estate Development

 Article II.
 Purpose Statement

-The Advancement Board for Real Estate Development promotes the advancement of the real estate development profession and related fields through the earnest support of the Pennell Center and the MRED graduate degree program.
-The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the Center as well as the educational experience for the MRED students.
+The Advancement Board for Real Estate Development promotes the advancement of the real estate development profession and related fields through the earnest support of the Master of Real Estate Development (“MRED”) graduate degree program.
+The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the educational experience for the MRED students.
 The Real Estate Development Board is action oriented and entrepreneurial in spirit.

 Article III.
 Location of the Board

-The initial principal office (and mailing address) of the Advancement Board for Real Estate Development shall be located at 311A Lee Hall, Box 340511, Clemson, South Carolina 29634-0511.
+The initial principal office (and mailing address) of the Advancement Board for Real Estate Development shall be located at 3-123 Lee Hall, Box 340511, Clemson, South Carolina 29634-0511.

 Article IV.
 Governing Body

-A. The governing body shall be the Advancement Board of Directors (“the Board”).
-The initial Board shall be those recorded by the Executive Director (who shall be a Development Director who will hold the offices of the Secretary and Treasurer of the Board) at the first meeting of the 2009-10 academic year including those invited but not present at the meeting.
+A. The governing body shall be the Advancement Board of Directors (“the Board)”.
+The initial Board shall be those recorded by the Executive Director (who shall be a Clemson University Development Officer who will hold the office of the Secretary of the Board) at the first meeting of the 2009-10 academic year, including those invited but not present at the meeting.

-C. The Board shall consist of no less than fifteen (15) or more than forty (40) Directors each with three year terms, except as provided for elsewhere in these Bylaws, whose successors are elected by the seated Board at each annual meeting of the body.
+C. The Board shall consist of no less than 15 or more than 40 Directors each with three year terms, except as provided for elsewhere in these bylaws, whose successors are elected by the seated Board at each annual meeting of the body.

 Directors who are elected to specific terms will continue in office beyond their term until a successor has been elected or the Director re-elected.
-Directors may resign unilaterally by submitting their resignations and effective dates to the Executive Director.
+Directors may resign unilaterally by submitting their resignation and effective date to the Executive Director.

 D. Election of Directors to take place as follows:

-Prior to the Annual Meeting, the seated Directors shall decide by majority vote the number of Directors to be elected and their terms.
-(For the first Annual Meeting under these Bylaws, the seated Directors will determine one, two and three year terms to stagger future Board turnover within thirty days of the Annual Meeting.)
-Directors can serve two (2) three-year terms, except to the extent a Director has served concurrently as an officer of the Board.
+1. Prior to the Annual Meeting, the seated Directors shall decide by majority vote the number of Directors to be elected and their terms.
+(For the first Annual Meeting under these Bylaws, the seated Directors will determine 1, 2 and 3 year terms to stagger future Board turnover within 30 days of the Annual Meeting.)
+Directors can serve 2 (two) 3-year terms, except to the extent a director has served concurrently as an officer of the Board.
 Under such circumstances, the officer shall be eligible to serve an additional period as a Director equal to the length of service as an officer.
-A term is a University fiscal year, July 1 through June 30.
+A term is a scholastic year, July 1 through June 30.

-The Board Advancement Committee will act as a Nominating Committee and present a single slate of nominees, subject to the approval of the Executive Committee.
-The Executive Committee will present approved slate to the Board for election at any meeting preceding the Annual meeting.
-The newly elected Directors’ terms will commence and they will be seated at the next Annual meeting.
+2. The Board Advancement Committee will act as a Nominating Committee and present a single slate of nominees, subject to the approval of the Executive Committee.
+The Executive Committee will present approved slate to the Board for election at the annual meeting.

-Meetings of the Board of Directors shall be as determined by the Chair in consultation with the Vice Chair, the Development Director who will serve as the Executive Director and the MRED and the Pennell Center Program Directors.
+4. Meetings of the Board of Directors shall be as determined by the Board Chair in consultation with the Board Vice-Chair, the MRED Program Director , and the Development Director who will serve as the Executive Director.

-Special meetings of the Board of Directors may be called by the Chair or majority of the Directors at any time upon no less than five (5) days prior written notice.
+5. Special meetings of the Board of Directors may be called by the Board Chair or majority of the Directors at any time upon no less than five (5) days prior notice.

 Article V. Officers and Their Election

-A. The officers of the Board shall be elected Directors, except the Secretary/Treasurer, who shall be University development staff in good standing.
-The officers shall consist of a Chair, a Vice Chair (as apparent Chair-elect) and a Secretary/Treasurer, who will also serve as Executive Director of the Board.
+A. The officers of the Board shall be elected Directors, except for the Secretary, who shall be a University development officer in good standing.
+The officers shall consist of a Chair, a Vice-Chair (as apparent Chair-elect), a Treasurer and a Secretary, who will also serve as Executive Director of the Board.
 The officers shall be elected at the Annual Meeting for a term of two years with the exception of the first Annual Meeting of 2009-2010 wherein the Chair shall be elected for a one-year term.
 The Executive Director’s term shall continue until a successor is elected.

-Faculty members and administrative staff, including representatives of the Clemson University Development Office, may serve as ex-officio members of the Board and Committees.
+Faculty members and administrative staff, including representatives of the Development Office, may serve as Ex-officio non-voting members of the board and committees.

 Any officer may resign at any time by delivering written notice.
 The Board, by two thirds vote, may remove any officer at any time with cause.
 Such action by the Board shall state if the removal includes the member’s seat as a director.

-B. A vacancy occurring in any office shall be filled by the Board of Directors at their next regular meeting or a special meeting duly called provided at least five (5) days notice is given in writing.
+B. A vacancy occurring in any office shall be filled by the Board of Directors at their next regular meeting or a special meeting duly called provided at least 5 days notice is given in writing.

 Article VI.
 Duties of Officers

-A. The Chair shall preside at all meetings of the Board and shall perform all other duties pertaining to the office including construction and approval of the meeting agenda in conjunction with the Vice Chair and the Executive Director or his/her designee, and the Directors of the Pennell Center and the MRED program.
+A. The Board Chair shall preside at all meetings of the Board and shall perform all other duties pertaining to the office including construction and approval of the meeting agenda in conjunction with the Board Vice-Chair and the Executive Director or his/her designee, and the Director of the MRED program.

-B. The Vice Chair shall act as aide to the Chair, perform the duties of the Chair in the absence of that officer and advise matters for the meeting agenda and recommend priorities for discussion or action.
-The Vice Chair shall act as the chief officer for strategic planning for the Board.
+B. The Board Vice-Chair shall act as aide to the Board Chair, perform the duties of the Chair in his absence, advise matters for the meeting agenda and recommend priorities for discussion or action.
+The Board Vice-Chair shall act as the chief officer for strategic planning for the Board.

-C. The Executive Director or a person designated in the capacity of Secretary/ Treasurer for the Board shall cause to be maintained an accurate record of donor receipts and disbursements and to cause payments for goods and services to be made as authorized.
-A regular statement of operations, showing beginning balance, receipts, disbursements and ending balance, shall be made to the Board at the beginning and end of each academic year or more frequently as requested by the Finance Committee or the program Directors.
-The Clemson Advancement Foundation for Design + Building (CAF) shall be the repository of the funds until such time as the Advancement Board Executive Committee requests some other arrangement with the approval of the Dean of the College of Architecture, Arts and Humanities.
-Application for the distribution of funds will be made to the Finance Advancement Committee by the Executive Director subject to the approval of the Dean of the College of Architecture, Arts, and Humanities.
-Funds or donations received by parties other than the CAF will not be subject to Article VI, Section C of the Bylaws.
+C. The Treasurer shall maintain an accurate record of donor receipts and disbursements and to cause payments for goods and services to be made as authorized with the assistance of the Executive Director.
+A regular statement of operations, showing beginning balance, receipts, disbursements and ending balance, shall be made to the Board at the beginning and end of each academic year or more frequently as requested by the Executive Committee or the program Directors.
+The Clemson University Foundation (CUF) shall be the repository of the funds until such time as the Advancement Board Executive Committee requests some other arrangement with the approval of the Dean of the College of Architecture, Arts and Humanities.
+Application for the distribution of funds will be made to the Executive Director subject to the approval of the Treasurer.
+Funds or donations received by parties other than the CUF will not be subject to Article VI, Section C of the Bylaws.

-Acting as Secretary, the Executive Director shall keep the Minutes of all meetings, authenticate records and perform such other duties as may be delegated to the office.
+D. The Executive Director (or his designee) in his capacity as Secretary shall keep the Minutes of all meetings, authenticate records and perform such other duties as may be delegated to the office.

 Article VII.
 Committees

-B. Collectively, the current Chair of the Board, the past Chair of the Board, the Vice Chair, and the Chairs of the Standing Committees will constitute the Executive Committee.
-The MRED and the Pennell Center Program Directors and the Executive Director will serve as ex officio members of the Executive Committee.
+B. Collectively, the Chair of the Board, the Vice-Chair of the Board, the Treasurer, the Past Chair of the Board and the Chairs of the Standing Committees will constitute the Executive Committee.
+The MRED Program Director and the Executive Director/Secretary will serve as Ex-officio, non-voting members of the Executive Committee.
 The purpose of the Executive Committee will be to advance the objectives of the Board between regular meetings.

 3. Professional Advancement Committee